doitian/knowledge-base/§ Tickler/Tickler-R/Retrospective/Retrospective Templates.md

 ## Retrospective Templates

-### Start, Stop, Continue
+### Keep – Stop – Start.

+A variant of Start, Stop, Continue suggested by [[Tamira Buttner - The “Start, Stop, Continue” Retro - Why It Sucks and What You Should Do Instead (Highlights)|Tamira Buttner]].

+* What should the team keep doing?
+* What should the team stop doing?
 * What should the team start doing?
-* What should the team stop doing?
-* What should the team continue doing?

 ### Sailboat